ncurrid/Data-visualisation-with-Excel/README.md

 The purpose was to identify patterns in customer behavior, especially among those who left the bank, and to estimate the proportion of current customers at risk of leaving.

 ## 3. Created data visualisations
-To support My findings, I created clear and effective visualisations, making it easier for stakeholders to interpret the results.
+To support my findings, I created clear and effective visualisations, making it easier for stakeholders to interpret the results.
 My approach included:

 Building graphs and charts based on pivot table outputs, ensuring the visualisations were easy to read and interpret by: